 - applied degree programs

-- the Practical Nursing diploma program
+- Practical Nursing diploma program

-- the Hearing Instrument Specialist diploma program
+- Hearing Instrument Specialist diploma program

-- the Public Relations diploma program
+- Public Relations diploma program

 must demonstrate English language proficiency with a minimum test score on one of the following language proficiency tests or equivalent scores from another internationally recognized English language test:

 - IELTS overall band of 6.5 with no band less than 6.0 (Please note: for the Hearing Instrument Specialist program, applicants must have an overall band of 6.5 with no band less than 6.0 except the speaking band which must be 8.0.)